amato-gianluca/cgt/results/info.md

 In the following:
   - $n$ is the number of vertices in a graph;
-  - $m$ is the maximum weight of the edges (intended as the maximum value of all the weights in the graph, not as an upper bound of all the weights);
+  - $m$ is the maximum weight of the edges;
   - $k$ is the maximum size of a partition.

+Notate that $m$ is intended as the maximum value of all the weights in the graph, not as an upper bound of all the weights.
+Therefore, set of graphs corresponding to different values of $m$ are disjoint.
 Simple graphs are those where $m$ is either $0$ (graph withouth edges) or $1$ (graph with at least one edge).

 ## Exhaustive game generation procedure

 Games are generated using the heuristics in  _[Codish et al, Constraints for symmetry breaking in graph representation, Constraints 24 (2019)](https://doi.org/10.1007/s10601-018-9294-5)_.
 Using these heuristics, it is possible to avoid the generation of many (but not all) isomorphic copies of the same graph.

 The following table show the number of games we generate for each combination given by the number of nodes *n* and the maximum valuation *m*.
 The first line shows the number of non-isomorphic graphs in the case when m=1, taken from https://users.cecs.anu.edu.au/~bdm/data/graphs.html.
-Note that we subtract one unit from the values from the web page in order to account for the only graph without edges (m=0) that we do not count in our procedure.
+Note that we subtract one unit from the values taken from this web page in order to account for the only graph without edges (m=0) that we do not count in our procedure.

  m\n | 3   | 4       | 5         | 6            | 7          | 8          | 9       | 10        | 11         |
 ----:|----:|--------:|----------:|-------------:|-----------:|-----------:|--------:|----------:|-----------:|